 At the core of the group are several brothers and sisters from a family of eleven siblings, the eldest ones of the brood coming to the U.S. in the 1920s to strike out on their own while their parents continued to raise the younger children at home in Germany.
 The oldest brother finds his success in the hospitality industry, eventually taking on the management of the unique Castleholm Swedish Restaurant.
-The grand Viking dining room became the place where all of the family gathered to celebrate hallmark life events, and then documented these occasions with elegant group portraits of happy, well-dressed, thriving people which were duly mailed back home overseas.
-Reproductions of these photos hung in the houses of each and every sibling on both sides of the Atlantic, hand-written notes carefully inked on the back to make sure the recipient (and any other future viewer) knew precisely who everyone in the picture was.
+The grand Viking dining room became the place where all of the family gathered to celebrate hallmark life events, and then documented these occasions with elegant group portraits of happy, well-dressed, thriving people–photos which were duly mailed back home overseas.
+Copies hung in the houses of each and every sibling on both sides of the Atlantic, hand-written notes carefully inked on the back to make sure the recipient (and any other future viewer) knew precisely who everyone was.

-As a child, I remember seeing these photos proudly displayed whenever I visited the great-aunts and great-uncles here or abroad.
-The Castleholm photos became a roadmap to guide the storytelling about each and every person in the photo, often repeated to me in both languages.
-Whether or not I had actually met these people in my own lifetime, I most definitely knew all of them…and can still pick them out quickly and easily in any family photos, even those going back to their childhoods around 1910.
+As a child, I remember seeing these images proudly displayed whenever I visited the great-aunts and great-uncles, here or abroad.
+The Castleholm photos became a roadmap to guide the storytelling about every person in the photo, often repeated to me in both languages.
+Whether or not I had actually met these people in my own lifetime, I most definitely knew all of them…and can still pick them out quickly and easily in any family photo, even those going back to their childhoods around 1910.

-Stories about their New York City years more often than not had the Castleholm Restaurant in a major character role: the restaurant became a part of family legend and lore.
+Stories about their New York City years more often than not had the Castleholm Restaurant playing a major character role: the restaurant became part of family legend and lore.
 My great-uncle Henry was the host and manager; his wife, Aunt Erna, the hostess.
 They lived above the restaurant, their apartment upstairs in the same building.
 Because the restaurant was close to Carnegie Hall, tales often featured the great performers of the day.
-These were the stories I heard so many times that they began to roll over you as a matter of course because now they were in your bones and a part of your DNA.
+These stories were told so many times they began to roll over you as a matter of course, settling into your bones and becoming part of your DNA.

-New York City, 2006: After aspiring to work in New York City, I finally land a position running a national medical association in mid-town Manhattan.
+New York City, 2006: After aspiring to live and work in New York City, I finally land a position running a national medical association in mid-town Manhattan.
 But my employment contract details are taking a while to settle, and the organization is going through a turn-around period.
 Apartment hunting and signing leases has to wait.
-I end up bouncing between a friend’s sofa, stale hotel rooms, and hard train seats for a nearly two-hour train commute home to family in the Hudson Valley.
-Monthly Board meetings in-town become late-night marathons, and the transiency is quickly wearing me out.
-So, with gratitude and relief, I gladly accept an offer from a Board member to use her family’s vacant studio apartment as a place to land for a while, especially after late Board meetings.
+I end up bouncing between a friend’s sofa, stale hotel rooms, and hard train seats on a nearly two-hour train commute from a family home in the Hudson Valley.
+Monthly board meetings in-town become late-night marathons, and the transiency is quickly wearing me out.
+So, with gratitude and relief, I gladly accept an offer from a board member to use her vacant studio apartment as a place to land for a while, especially after late night board meetings.

 I check the paper in the dim backseat light: “344 West 57th Street.”